Druid: Julius Caesar

-Cicero, Diodorus Siculus, Strabo and Tacitus
+Cicero, Diodorus Siculus, Strabo, and Tacitus

 Other classical writers also commented on the druids and their practices.
 Caesar's contemporary, Cicero, noted that he had met a Gallic druid, Divitiacus, of the Aedui tribe.
-Divitiacus supposedly knew much about the natural world and performed divination through augury.
-Whether Diviaticus was genuinely a druid can however be disputed, for Caesar also knew this figure, and wrote about him, calling him by the more Gaulish-sounding (and thereby presumably the more authentic) Diviciacus, but never referred to him as a druid and indeed presented him as a political and military leader.
+Divitiacus was supposedly well-versed in the natural world and practiced augury.
+Whether Diviaticus was genuinely a druid can, however, be disputed, for Caesar also knew this figure, and wrote about him, calling him by the more Gaulish-sounding (and thereby presumably the more authentic) Diviciacus, but never referred to him as a druid and indeed presented him as a political and military leader.

-Another classical writer to take up describing the druids not too long after was Diodorus Siculus, who published this description in his Bibliotheca historicae in 36 BCE.
-Alongside the druids, or as he called them, drouidas, whom he viewed as philosophers and theologians, he remarked how there were poets and singers in Celtic society whom he called bardous, or bards.
-Such an idea was expanded on by Strabo, writing in the 20s CE, who declared that amongst the Gauls, there were three types of honoured figures:
+Another classical writer to take up describing the druids not too long afterward was Diodorus Siculus, who published this description in his Bibliotheca Historica in 36 BCE.
+Alongside the druids, or as he called them, drouidas, who he believed to be philosophers and theologians, he remarked how there were poets and singers in Celtic society, who he called bardous, or bards.
+Such an idea was expanded upon by Strabo, who, writing in the 20s CE, declared that amongst the Gauls, there were three types of honoured figures: